TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event Related Module/Event Related Preprocessing/Functions/README.txt

 % 2.
 EventRelatedPreprocessingType: char, type of preprocessing applied;
 % Options: 'Artefact Rejection' OR 'Channel Rejection' OR 'Trial Rejection'
 % 3.
 ChannelSelection: 1 x 2 double for which channel preprocessiing step was applied
-% i.e. [1,10] for channel 1 to 10
+% i.e. [1,10] for channel 1 to 10; in GUI:all channel
 % 4.
-TrialSelection: 1 x 2 double for which events preprocessiing step was applied
+TrialSelection: 1 x n double vector with trial indicies to delete
-% i.e. [1,10] for events 1 to 10
 % 5.
-TimeRangeArtefact: 1 x 2 double capturing the stop and start time of
+EventChannelName: char, name of the event channel for which
-% the artefact rejection step if applied
+% preprocessing was applied
-% i.e. [1,10] for events 1 to 10

 % Outputs:
 % 1.Data: Main Window data structure with the info field.